Hamzeh-Sadeghi/GSpecDisp/README.md

 # Citation
 If you use this code for your work, please cite one of the following articles:

-1- Sadeghisorkhani, H., Gudmundsson, O., Tryggvason, A., 2017.
-GSpecDisp: a Matlab GUI package for phase-velocity dispersion measurements from ambient-noise correlations, Computers and Geosciences, under review.
+1- Sadeghisorkhani, H., Gudmundsson, O., Tryggvason, A., 2018.
+GSpecDisp: a Matlab GUI package for phase-velocity dispersion measurements from ambient-noise correlations, Computers and Geosciences, 110, 41-53, doi:10.1016/J.CAGEO.2017.09.006.
+[Link] (https://www.sciencedirect.com/science/article/pii/S009830041730119X)

 2- Sadeghisorkhani, H., Gudmundsson, Ó., Roberts, R., & Tryggvason, A., 2017.
-Velocity-measurement bias of the ambient noise method due to source directivity: a case study for the Swedish National Seismic Network, Geophysical Journal International, 209(3), 1648–1659, doi: 10.1093/gji/ggx115.
+Velocity-measurement bias of the ambient noise method due to source directivity: a case study for the Swedish National Seismic Network, Geophysical Journal International, 209(3), 1648–1659, doi:10.1093/gji/ggx115.
+[Link] (https://academic.oup.com/gji/article/209/3/1648/3077204?searchresult=1)

 3- Sadeghisorkhani, H., Gudmundsson, O., Roberts, R., Tryggvason, A., 2016.
 Mapping the source distribution of microseisms using noise covariogram envelopes.
 Geophysical Journal International, 205(3), 1473-1491, doi:10.1093/gji/ggw092.
+[Link] (https://academic.oup.com/gji/article/205/3/1473/654560?searchresult=1)

 # Installation
 No installation is needed.
-Instead download the package and after unzipping into a desired directory, you need to go the directory and run "GSpecDisp.m" by pressing F5 in the Matlab editor or typing in the Matlab command window (path is: "./GSpecDisp1.4
+Instead download the package and after unzipping into a desired directory, you need to go to the directory and run "GSpecDisp.m" by pressing F5 in the Matlab editor or typing in the Matlab command window (path is: "./GSpecDisp1.4
 /GSpecDisp.m").

 # Contact